UTI’s aren’t exactly fun, but they are fairly common and completely treatable. Let’s break down what exactly a UTI is and how you can get rid of one.

 A UTI usually refers to an infection of the urine in the urethra and bladder.
 If there’s enough bacteria in the bladder, the bladder walls can also get inflamed, which is called cystitis.
 If the infection or inflammation climbs higher on the urinary tract tree - all the way up the ureters to the kidneys, then you run the risk of having scarring in the kidneys, which can cause long term damage to them.

 How do you know that you’ve got a UTI?
 Usually it isn’t subtle!
-It will burn when you pee and you’ll feel like you have to go to the bathroom constantly, but when you try only a few drips and drops come out.
-If that’s happening, call your healthcare provider and start treatment quickly (usually with an antibiotic) so that the infection doesn’t continue to spread through your urinary tract.
+It will burn when you pee and you’ll feel like you have to go to the bathroom constantly, but when you try, only a few drips and drops come out.
+You might also feel pain in your pelvis or your lower back and sides.
+If any of this is happening, call your healthcare provider as soon as possible so they can test a urine sample and prescribe you antibiotics if needed.
+If you test positive for a UTI, make sure to follow their treatment plan and drink lots of fluids.